jomonavi/geographic-points-clustering/README.md

 A coding challenge for a Platform Engineer.

-One of the most enduring technical challenges at MakeSpace involves generating the routes that our vans and trucks run every day.
-A good routing algorithm has to take a group of points on a map and group them according to how many vans we want to run that day.
-Your job will be to implement this step.

 ## Instructions

 **Your solution should be presented as a standalone script we can run from command line using different input data files, and obtain corresponding output data files.**